Top 10 Android Automated Testing Frameworks

 UI Automator

 Developed by Google, it is a robust framework specifically designed for checking Android applications at the UI level.
-It offers developers a powerful toolset for conducting comprehensive UI testing, including interactions with elements across multiple apps and system UI components.
-Let's delve into its features, pros, and cons in detail:
+It provides developers with a very competent toolset for doing fairly thorough UI testing, including interactions with element across multip apps and system UI components.
+Let us take a detailed look at its features, pros and cons:

 Features: